-During the OSW development process, the Bureau of Ocean Energy Management (BOEM) oversees multiyear, multi-step regulatory processes, mandated under NEPA, the MMPA, and the ESA.
-These processes include consultation with other agencies, including NMFS, the assessment of potential effects to marine mammals, and the minimization and/or mitigation of impacts.
-NMFS may allow some number of "incidental takes" of marine mammals during the offshore wind development process; take means that there is a disturbance of a marine mammal, however minor in scale.
-NMFS does not issue offshore wind companies permits for take in which an animal is killed or injured beyond the point of recovery.
-They will allow some level of "incidental harassment," however, in which there is the potential to temporarily injure or disturb a marine mammal.
+During the offshore wind development process, the Bureau of Ocean Energy Management (BOEM) oversees multi-year, multi-step regulatory processes, mandated under NEPA, the MMPA, and the ESA.
+These processes include consultation with other agencies, including NOAA Fisheries, the assessment of potential effects to marine mammals, and the minimization and/or mitigation of impacts.
+NOAA Fisheries may allow some number of "incidental takes" of marine mammals during the offshore wind development process; take means that there is a disturbance of a marine mammal, however minor in scale (see What is take?).
+The agency does not issue offshore wind companies permits for take in which an animal is killed or injured beyond the point of recovery.
+They will allow some level of "incidental harassment," however, in which there is the potential to temporarily disturb or injury a marine mammal.

-There are three federal laws in the United States that protect whales, including the Marine Mammal Protection Act (MMPA), Endangered Species Act (ESA), and National Environmental Policy Act (NEPA).
-During the OSW development process, a federal agency, the Bureau of Ocean Energy Management (BOEM), oversees multi-year, multi-step regulatory processes that include consultation with other agencies, including NMFS.
-These regulatory processes require an assessment of potential effects of OSW to marine mammals, as well as minimization or mitigation of impacts.
-There are also several international entities that manage marine mammals, including the International Whaling Commission and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+There are three federal laws in the U.S. that protect whales, including the Marine Mammal Protection Act (MMPA), Endangered Species Act (ESA), and National Environmental Policy Act (NEPA).
+During the offshore wind development process, a federal agency, the Bureau of Ocean Energy Management (BOEM), oversees multi-year, multi-step regulatory processes that include consultation with other agencies, including NOAA Fisheries.
+These regulatory processes require an assessment of potential effects of offshore wind to marine mammals, as well as minimization or mitigation of impacts.
+There are also several international entities that manage marine mammals, including the International Whaling Commission (IWC) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).